-An Gorta Mór Glasgow
+Glasgow’s first memorial to An Gorta Mór

-Thank you.
+Thank you for your support.
 We are building it!